Updated: August 8, 2023

-Healthy competition is fine as long as it doesn’t stir up any resentment.
-Reevaluate after set periods to make sure that everyone is happy and performing up to their abilities.
+Healthy competition is fine as long as it doesn’t stir up resentment.
+Reevaluate after set periods to ensure everyone is happy and performing up to their abilities.
 Meetings aren’t be overdone, but they do still serve a purpose.

-Start by making sure that all team members are on board with the mission of your store and what you care about.
-More retailers are focusing on some sort of community engagement.
-It might mean that you give back to a charitable organization with each sale, embrace a more environmentally-friendly production, or involved in making your community and neighborhood a better place.
+Start by ensuring that all team members are on board with your store’s mission and what you care about.
+More retailers are focusing on community engagement.
+It might mean that you give back to a charitable organization with each sale, embrace a more environmentally friendly production, or involved in making your community and neighborhood a better place.

-A good way to get your whole team on board is to involve everyone in team-building activities and events.
+Involving everyone in team-building activities and events is a good way to get your whole team on board.
 Whether it’s a trip to the bowling alley or a community event, take advantage of the opportunity to grow a healthy company culture.

 Getting each person started off on the right foot is critical to reducing quick turnover.
 A poor training program can leave new staff members with unrealistic expectations, no direction, or frustration with the direction of the business.
 Build a thorough training manual and program for each new staff member.

 It’s important that existing team members are an integral part of the training period, too.
-No one can train a new employee better than someone who has been performing the job well for a long time.
-Plus, it’s an opportunity to reward your top employees with added responsibilities and pay.
+No one can train a new employee better than someone performing well for a long time.
+It’s an opportunity to reward your top employees with added responsibilities and pay.
 Your loyal employees will enjoy sharing what they’ve learned and how they’ve found success at your store.
 And training new staff should come with added pay or some other perk since it saves you the time from doing so yourself.

 Make the onboarding process simple and effective, too.
-Make sure that each new member is efficiently brought on to your team so that they feel welcome and taken care of.
+Ensure that each new member is efficiently brought on to your team to feel welcome and cared for.

 Make sure that there is always room for each position to grow within your company.
-One of the most common reasons for leaving a retail business is due to a lack of future opportunity.
+One of the most common reasons for leaving a retail business is a lack of future opportunities.
 Remember that paying existing staff a bit more and expanding their productivity will serve a far better use of money than using it to bring on a brand new employee.